 Uses of Gold

-Jewelry: From 50 to 80% of new gold used each year is in jewelry.
+Jewelry: From 50 to 80 percent of new gold used each year is in jewelry.
 India is the world’s largest consumer of gold jewelry.
-South Asian jewelry is generally of higher purity than Western jewelry — 22 karats, compared to 18 or 14 karats.
+South Asian jewelry is generally of higher purity than Western jewelry — 22 karats compared to 18 or 14 karats.

-Investment: The remaining 10 per cent each year is for investment purposes, coinage, and bullion.
+Investment: The remaining 10 percent each year is used for investment purposes, coinage, and bullion.

 Aerospace: All space equipment uses gold.
 Gold particles act as a form of lubrication on satellites and other aerospace equipment.
 And in certain NASA telescopes, the mirrors are coated with gold.